baywa-re-lusy/file-storage/README.md

 ## Usage

-Currently, this library only supports Azure File Storage.
+Currently, this library supports Azure File Storage.
 However, it uses an Adapter pattern to allow adding other vendors easily.

 ```php
 use BayWaReLusy\FileStorageTools\FileStorageToolsConfig;